Loknar/ugla-grades-watcher/README.md

 Slack settings.

 #### use_slackbot
-Set to true if you're awesome and have a slack board with your friends and have access to a slackbot on it.
+Set to true if you're awesome and you have a slack board with your friends and have access to a slackbot on it.

 #### act_like_robot
 Makes your robot act like one.